FarronF/limerick-council-meetings/meetings/2023/06/19-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of the Metropolitan District of Limerick - 15th May 2023.md

 Additionally, recipients must provide the Regeneration Directorate with a Progress Report

-and an Expenditure Report to receive their final tranche funding.--- 9
+and an Expenditure Report to receive their final tranche funding.
+---
+9

 **14.Question submitted by Councillor S. Kiely**